marcosmota5/COMP2084Assignment2_ContactManagerApp/README.md

 ## Other

 A big thanks to <a href="https://www.flaticon.com/" title="Flaticon">Flaticon</a> for providing for free so many amazing images.
-This app icon in this project comes from Flaticon, so all rights are reserved to it.
+The app icon in this project comes from Flaticon, so all rights are reserved to it.